Division Street Bus Rapid Transit

 These conversions will promote active transportation and improve the efficiency of transit

-Traffic flow is not expected to be impacted due to decreased traffic volumes that are expected to be diverted to NSC corridor.
-In fact, travel times may improve as traffic is not held up by stopping buses or cars making right hand turns.
+Phase 1 will implement BAT lanes along the Division-Ruby couplet where there is existing vehicular capacity based on past traffic modeling and analysis efforts.
+When the NSC opens and BAT lanes are extended along mainline Division, traffic flow is not expected to be impacted due to decreased traffic volumes that are expected to be diverted to the NSC corridor.
+In fact, travel times may improve as traffic is not held up by stopping buses or cars making right hand turns on Division and left hand turns along Ruby Street.

 Contact